shepherdjerred/castle-casters/README.md

 # Castle Casters

 The game of Quoridor with a medieval fantasy theme.
-Created for the Harding University department of computer science capstone class.
+Created for my Harding University department of computer science capstone class.

 Cross-platform, tested on macOS and Windows.

 ## Technologies Used